ghoseyy/my_blog/_posts/2024-05-28-Automated-Git-Workflow.md

 After specifying the repository path, run the program.
 Your terminal will then prompt you to enter your commit message.

-After committing your changes, the final message displayed is: "Successfully pushed changes to GitHub."
+After committing your changes, the final message displayed as: "Successfully pushed changes to GitHub."

 Then, your repository will be successfully pushed.